Visit the institution website for COVID‑19 updates

 Months of entry

-The MSc Global Politics thus aims to provide students with knowledge of the political, economic, cultural and moral debates about how and to what extent the effects of globalisation can be governed.
+The MSc Global Politics aims to provide you with knowledge of the political, economic, cultural and moral debates about how and to what extent the effects of globalisation can be governed.

-It will provide the means for students to develop the analytical and conceptual skills necessary to understand and discuss:
+This course will provide the means for you to develop the analytical and conceptual skills necessary to understand and discuss:

 - The key international and transnational structures, organisations and institutions that have developed in the era following the Second World War